pwnish3r/SecuArch/README.md

    - Enable EFI

-   - Make sure you have at least 40GB free.
+   - Make sure you have at least 35GB free.
 If you want a more lightweight distro, eliminate some of the packages in the _packages.txt_ file.

+   - Enable 3D Acceleration for you virtual machine

+   - Do not allocate a lot of video memory (more than 1GB), the VM may halt after GRUB selection

 ---